King Departs On Working Visit To Italy, United States

-Amman, May 1 (Petra) -- His Majesty King Abdullah II departed Jordan on Wednesday, on a working visit to Italy and the United States.
+His Majesty King Abdullah departed Jordan on Wednesday, on a working visit to Italy and the United States.

-The visit comes within Jordan's efforts to reach a permanent ceasefire in Gaza and put an end to the catastrophic humanitarian crisis unfolding in the Strip.
+The visit comes within Jordan's efforts to reach a permanent ceasefire in Gaza and put an end to the catastrophic humanitarian crisis unfolding in the Strip, according to a Royal Court statement.

-His Royal Highness Crown Prince Al Hussein bin Abdullah II was sworn in as Regent, in the presence of Cabinet members.
+HRH Crown Prince Hussein was sworn in as Regent, in the presence of Cabinet members, the statement said.

 Legal Disclaimer: